Don't Don

-Pre-release and recording
+Background and release

 When promotions for Super Junior's previous hit single, "U" completed, SM Entertainment announced that the group were processing on the beginning touches for their second full-length album, with an expected November 2006 release.
 However, due to Heechul's car accident on August 10, 2006, schedules regarding album recordings had to be postponed.
-Another car accident involving four other members on April 19, 2007 also affected the album schedules.
+Another car accident involving four other members on April 19, 2007, also affected the album schedules.
 Kyuhyun, the most injured out of the four, was not discharged from the hospital until July 5, 2007.

-During a fan-meet in Shanghai on August 26, 2007, Han Geng revealed that recording schedules for the album were finally active and the album would be released in September, followed up by Shindong's announcement that he would be on a short hiatus from hosting activities to work on the album, and an official announcement of the re-appearance of Kyuhyun in news articles.
-On September 5, 2007, Kang-in revealed his new hairstyle at a public radio, causing an intense anticipation within the media for the group's second album comeback.
-Their new album concept became a hot topic of debate within netizens as more information of the new concept unraveled.
+During a fan-meet in Shanghai on August 26, 2007, Han Geng revealed that recording schedules for the album were finally active and the album would be released in September, which was followed with Shindong's announcement that he would be on a short hiatus from hosting activities to work on the album.
+It was also announced through media outlets that Kyuhyun would join group activities for the album.
 A few days later, SM Entertainment released the album's first promotional image, which contains a silhouette of the thirteen members.
-The mysterious image increased discussion for the anticipated new album concept, but the new concept was not fully revealed until the release date of the album.
-However, leaked pictures of the group's new image lightly surfaced across the web a week before the official release date.

 On September 13, 2007, the label announced an official date for the album release.
-Demonstrative ringtones of the tracks in the album was released online on September 19, 2007.
+Pre-orders began the following the day and ringtones of the tracks were released online on September 19.
 The official album was released on September 20, 2007.
-Pre-orders for the album began in South Korea on September 14, 2007.